Val-exand3r/hcin720-fall16/Assignment2-%20Senors/photonJavascript/jquery.animateSprite/jquery.animateSprite-master/README.md

  <h2>Libraries</h2>
  <ul>
     <li><a href="https://d3js.org/" target="_blank">
-    D3</a> - The Speedometer was drawn with codes adopted from D3.org.</li>
+    D3</a> - The Speedometer was drawn with codes adopted from D3.org.
+The tick indicator of the guage changes, based on the live data sent to the cloud by the motion sensor</li>
     <li><a href="http://blaiprat.github.io/jquery.animateSprite/" target="_blank">
-    jquery.animateSprite</a> - The Animated character at the top of the display was drawn with codes adoted from the jquery.animateSprite library .</li>
+    jquery.animateSprite</a> - The Animated character at the top of the display was drawn with codes adoted from the jquery.animateSprite library .
+The pace rate of the animation was also changed, based on live data read in from the cloud.</li>
     <li><a href="http://responsivevoice.org/" target="_blank">
-    ResponsiveVoiceJS</a>-  Used for converting Text to speech, to warn users when they are moving too fast</li>
+    ResponsiveVoiceJS</a>-  Used for converting Text to speech.
+It reads a warning text, and alerts users when they are moving too fast</li>
  </ul>

  <p>Live Demos can be found here:</p>